Microwave to optical transduction mediated by magnons and phonons

 3. Phonon-to-Optical Coupling: Phononic modes interact with optical photons via an opto-mechanical crystal, enabling the conversion to optical frequencies suitable for fiber-optic communication.

 While this approach introduces additional complexity, it offers the benefits of high conversion efficiency and conversion bandwidths in the MHz range.
-In this project, a proof-of-principle nanodevice will be realized by combining a YIG ferrite optomechanical crystal with a superconducting microwave cavity capable of mediating the microwave-to-optical transduction.
+In this project, a proof-of-principle nanodevice will be realized by combining a YIG ferrite optomechanical crystal with a superconducting microwave cavity that mediates microwave-to-optical transduction.

-By leveraging the unique properties of phonons, magnons, and their interactions, this three-step transduction process provides a promising pathway for enabling efficient quantum networks by bridging the gap between microwave and optical frequencies.
+By leveraging the unique properties of phonons and magnons, and their interactions, this three-step transduction process provides a promising pathway to enable efficient quantum networks by bridging the gap between microwave and optical frequencies.

 See: Engelhardt et al., Phys.
 Rev. Appl.
 18, 044059 (2022)